oracle/pgx-client-js/README.md

 ## Usage

-The JS module requires two third-party modules that need to be installed:
+Add `pgx-client-js` as a dependency of your project:

 ```
-npm i request cookie
+npm i oracle/pgx-client-js
 ```

 Require the PGX JS client module in your project:

 ```
-const pgx = require('./path/to/pgx.js');
+const pgx = require('pgx-client-js');
 ```

 Connect to the PGX server: